 The international standard for an ISO tank frame is the same as a general purpose unit – 20ft length, 8ft wide and 8ft 6 inch in height, made from steel.
 Inside the tank frame sits the cylindrical pressure vessel which can then be further adapted depending on what substance it needs to transport.

 Standard ISO tanks can transport from 17,500 to 26,000 litres in the cylinder.
 The tank itself needs to be at least 80% full to ensure the contents don’t surge too much during transit but less than 95% full to allow room for thermal expansion.
 The depth and pressure rating of the steel cylinder is dictated by the regulatory codes applied to it.
 The shell vessel needs to pass a minimum test pressure which is based on the tank’s assigned ‘T’ code.

-Additional Safety Features on ISO Containers
+Additional Safety Features on ISO Models

-As the container tanks can carry volatile substances, they must be checked every couple of years to ensure they are still compliant.
-With this in mind, ISO container tanks are constructed with many additional safety features including:
+As the tanks can carry volatile substances, they must be checked every couple of years to ensure they are still compliant.
+With this in mind, ISO tanks are constructed with many additional safety features including:

 - Pressure relief valves to prevent any possible explosions that could be caused by excess pressure.

-- 500mm (or larger) manhole at the top of the container to allow for easy inspection of the unit.
+- 500mm (or larger) manhole at the top of the unit to allow for easy inspection of the unit.
 The manhole is placed in the manlid spill box which is fitted with a rubber or PTFE gasket.
 Alternatively, the gasket will be made of an outer layer of PTFE that covers a nitrile rubber core for instances where a gas tight seal is needed.

 - A vapour valve that balances the pressure between the inside and outside of the tank or can be used for pressure discharge.